-To answer your questions, inquiries on personal background are relevant because in the Somalia of today, and as a result of the most vicious civil war in its history, objectivity in political analysis become an issue.
+To answer your questions, inquiries on personal background are relevant because in the Somalia of today, and as a result of the most vicious civil war in its history, objectivity in political analysis becomes an issue.
 Emotions usually play out into Somali authors’ essays and descriptions of events in the country.
-Although Somalis are patriarchal in their lineages, my mother is the Northerner while father is from Central Somalia regions.
+Although Somalis are patriarchal in their lineages, my mother is Northerner while father is from Central Somalia regions.
 I was born in Northern Somalia and raised in Mudugh Region ( Galkayo) of Central Somalia and Banadir Region (Mogadishu) of Southern Somalia.
 I finished formal education (High School) in Mogadishu.
 I went overseas for higher learning and trained as Mechanical Engineer with Masters Degree in thermal power engineering.
-Since then, I have been acquiring other skills as well, including public administration and politics.
+Since then, I have been acquiring other skills as well, including public administration and political science.

 Since I was raised mostly in Mogadishu, I am deeply connected to Southern Somalia too.
 My political constituency is PuntlandState of Somalia in the North Eastern Somalia though.
 I therefore consider myself as someone having broad multi-clan background.
 I am not sure whether that makes sense to you.

-With regards to your question on whether Somalia can become a Federal state, I attach my relevant views on the subject expressed in these articles found both in http://Wardheernews.com and http://imailwarsame.com
+With regards to your question on whether Somalia can become a Federal state, I attach my relevant views on the subject expressed in these articles found both in; http://Wardheernews.com and http://imailwarsame.com

 The Way Forward for Somalia